2captcha/captcha-solver-selenium-python-examples/README.md

 Examples of solving captchas using the Python programming language, and the [2captcha-python] and [Selenium] libraries.

-This repository contains examples of automation of solving the most popular types of captcha, such as [reCAPTCHA][recaptcha-v2-demo], [Cloudflare Turnstile][cloudflare-turnstile], [normal captcha][normal-captcha-demo], [hCaptcha][hcaptcha-demo] and others.
+This repository contains examples of automation of solving the most popular types of captcha, such as [reCAPTCHA][recaptcha-v2-demo], [Cloudflare Turnstile][cloudflare-turnstile], [Cloudflare Challenge page][cloudflare-challenge], [normal captcha][normal-captcha-demo], [hCaptcha][hcaptcha-demo] and others.
 Selenium library is used for browser automation in the examples.
 The [2Captcha] service is used for solving captchas, therefore, for the correct work of the examples it is necessary to have an account in the [captcha solving service][2Captcha] service with a positive balance, or you can try to test it using [sandbox] mode to solve captchas manually.
  Also, for `proxy` examples to work correctly, you need to have your own `proxy` and set it in the example code.
 The examples of captcha automation solving use captchas located on the [captchas demo pages](https://2captcha.com/demo).

 We have our own proxies that we can offer you.
 [Buy residential proxies] to avoid restrictions and blocks.
 [Quick start].